The-Marcy-Lab-School/swe-assessment-2-oop/src/short-response.md

 ## Question 1

 Encapsulation has two core components:
-1. The bundling or grouping of data and the functions that use that data inside of a single object.
+1. The bundling or grouping of data and the methods that use that data inside of a single object.
 2. The restriction of access to that data such that it can only be accessed in a controlled manner.

 Encapsulation is a useful principle of coding because it guides us to create more consistent and predictable code through well-designed class interfaces.
+Encapsulated code is **safer** because it prevents other parts of the codebase from inadvertently modifying critical data.
+It's also **easier to maintain** because you can implement changes on encapsulated code while limiting your potential impact on other parts of the codebase.

 ## Question 2